-The following Hate Crimes were reported to Public Safety in 2016 and are reflected in the above category statistics.
-None were reported for 2014 or 2015.
+The following Hate Crimes were reported to Public Safety in 2017 and 2016 and are reflected in the above category statistics.
+None were reported for 2015.

-Crime Category Burglary Rape Stalking Bias Sexual Orientation Sexual Orientation Sexual Orientation Location OC/RH OC/RH OC/RH
+Year Crime Category Bias Location

+2017 0 None

+2016 Burglary Sexual orientation OC/RH

-Staiking Sexual Orientation OC/RH
+2016 Rape Sexual orientation OC/RH

-Stalking Sexual Orientation OC/RH
+2016 Stalking Sexual orientation OC/RH

-1. All crimes in the Residence Halls column are also represented in the On Campus column.
+^{1.} All crimes in the Residence Halls column are also represented in the On Campus column.

-The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.
+^{2.} The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.

 Year Crime Bias Location

-2014 Harassment Racial OC

 2015 0 0 0

 2016 Vandalism Religion OC

+2017 Vandalism Religion OC

+2017 Vandalism Religion OC